AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Derived field {#split-u2-derivedfield}

 You create a  `First Response` derived field.
-You use the [!UICONTROL SPLIT] function to define a rule to convert the values from the [!UICONTROL Responses] field to an array using `,` as the delimiter. *Need more information to complete this section*.
+You use the [!UICONTROL SPLIT] function to define a rule to take the first value from the [!UICONTROL Responses] field from the left of the response `,` as the delimiter.
+You create a `Second Response` derived field to take the last value  from the [!UICONTROL Responses] field by selecting From the right, 1 as the Delimiter and 1 as the Index.

 ### Data after {#split-uc2-dataafter}